jdpclarke/Milestone-Project-1/README.md

     - Eliminating render-blocking resources.
     - Improving caching of static assets.

     These optimizations would enhance performance, particularly by reducing the LCP, and improve user experience.
+However, upon investigation, this was relating to a lot of the Bootstrap CSS which is outside of the developers control.

   - **Accessibility Considerations:**